-Whenever you look into health insurance, you should always know how much care you and your kids use.
+Whenever you begin looking into health insurance, you should always know how much care you and your kids use.
 Have the pharmacy run a report on medications you and your family have filled for the last year.
-If you currently have health insurance, the cost of these medications may surprise you!
+If you currently have health insurance and only have the reference point of your co-pay, the full cost of these medications may surprise you!